Calgary Urban Beekeeping Guidelines

 Local and municipal

-The City of Calgary has no specific by-laws about bees and no permit is required to keep bees as a hobby.
-The City has a set of guidelines, but they defer to Alberta Agriculture regulations.
+The City of Calgary has introduced beekeeping by-laws as part of the Responsible Pet Ownership Bylaw (effective January 1, 2022) which includes permitting requirements for all beekeepers within the City.
+The City also has a set of guidelines.
 Bylaw Enforcement will respond to complaints, which are usually related to swarms or wasps See “Swarm Catchers”.
 Commercial beekeeping requires a business license.
 Rules and regulations about bees vary in communities surrounding Calgary.
 Check local bylaws.
-For those in the CITY OF CALGARY see the Calgary Urban Beekeeping Guidelines July 2017 which was developed in collaboration with Calgary & District Beekeepers Assn, the City of Calgary by-law enforcement and Alberta Agriculture.
-We invite you to download this and study carefully.
+For those in the CITY OF CALGARY see the new Responsible Pet Ownership Bylaw and the Calgary Urban Beekeeping Guidelines July 2017 which was developed in collaboration with Calgary & District Beekeepers Assn, the City of Calgary by-law enforcement and Alberta Agriculture.
+We invite you to download both and study them carefully.

-The Provincial Apiculturist for Alberta is Dr. Medhat Nasr, whose department is the epicenter of regulation (Medhat.Nasr@gov.ab.ca).
+The Provincial Apiculturist for Alberta is Samantha Muirhead, whose department is the epicenter of regulation (Samantha.Muirhead@gov.ab.ca).
 They also regulate the distribution of honey through selected farmers’ markets, and farm gate sales.
 Alberta Agriculture is very involved with beekeeping throughout the province.
 You can read the Alberta Bee Act and Regulations, which are available as 2 downloadable documents.
 (Bee Acts and Regulations).

 When establishing a location in Alberta, beekeepers must obtaine a PID: Premises Identification number and register at least one location.
 This is regulated by the Tracability Branch of Alberta Agriculture.
 You are welcome to download the ARD-BeeKeepers and PID 12 12 2014.